perrystreetsoftware/cwac-loaderex/README.markdown

 offering the same basic concept as `CursorLoader`, but for use with a `SQLiteDatabase` instead of a `ContentProvider`.
 It also supplies some boilerplate `AsyncTasks` to handle database inserts and deletes in the background.
+It also supplies:

+- `SharedPreferencesLoader`, for retrieving the default `SharedPreferences` object without tying up the main application thread.

 This is packaged as an Android library project, though a simple JAR is also available from the Downloads section of this